davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 - The starter code provides you with a file containing the English dictionary formatted as an array.
 It's easy to include this in your code.
 Create an `index.html` file that first includes the dictionary file, and then includes your own `app.js` file.

 - The game starts by randomly selecting a 6-letter root word from the English dictionary.
+This word is not revealed to the user

 - The bulk of your work is the next step.
 Given root word, you are then to compute all the valid English words using a subset of its letters.
 A root letter cannot be used more than once, unless it appears more than once in the root word.
 For instance, the root word "hello" can't generate the word "lee" because 'e' only appears once in "hello".
 However, "hell" can be generated because 'l' appears twice in "hello".
 There are multiple ways to tackle this problem, so I'll leave it up to you to solve this problem, but keep in mind that time-efficiency does matter -- we wouldn't want those pesky airplane passengers to lose their patience and exit the game before it even starts!